Vegan snowball cookies – light, delicious, buttery, and so festive!

-I thought I’d share just ONE more holiday cookie recipe with you!
+Would you like just ONE more holiday cookie recipe?
 Maybe you still have a little baking to do, and need a fantastically easy and delicious cookie recipe?
 Perhaps you would like it to be gluten free and vegan?
 Oh, and have a little chocolate, too?

 Perfect!
 I have just the thing.
 Snowball cookies!
 We love, love, LOVE these cookies so much.

 The chocolate chips add a little more sweetness to these cookies, which aren’t terribly sweet.
 They are buttery and kind of like shortbread, but not as rich.